 Do Italians use fresh or dried pasta?

-In Italy, most of the pasta purchased is dried, this is because it is pasta that can be found everywhere, has a reduced cost being industrially produced, and is easily transported and stored for a long time outside the refrigerator.
+In Italy, most of the pasta purchased is dried, this is because it is pasta that can be found everywhere, has a reduced cost is industrially produced, and is easily transported and stored for a long time outside the refrigerator.

 Fresh pasta is bought for special occasions or is requested at restaurants if there is someone in the kitchen who knows how to make pasta, it is on average more expensive than dried pasta, and this is also why it is eaten only on holidays.